 By Chrysti Shain, '85, journalism

-Veteran journalist and teacher Mark Tatge will be joining the School of Journalism and Mass Communications this fall as the first Baldwin Fellow, giving new depth to our program's business journalism and social media classes.
+Veteran journalist and teacher Mark Tatge joined the School of Journalism and Mass Communications in Fall 2014 as the first Baldwin Fellow, giving new depth to our program's business journalism and social media classes.

-Tatge, 58, will be working on his Ph.D. while doing research and teaching classes, helping shape the next generation of business journalists.
+Tatge, 58, is working on his Ph.D. while doing research and teaching classes, helping shape the next generation of business journalists.

 He's just one of the dozens of smart, evocative journalists and professors you'll encounter in our halls — the ones you learn from and remember long after you graduate.
 It's because "who" matters.